Neale Daniher: Melbourne senior coach (1998–2007)

+The club dropped back down the ladder in the 2003 season, finishing 14th with only five wins for the year.
+A nine-game losing streak to close out the season placed Daniher's coaching position under heavy scrutiny.

-In 2004, with Melbourne Football Club facing tough times in on and off the field areas, especially with Melbourne struggling for memberships and requiring the competitive balance fund for survival, Daniher made a more concerted effort to be more outspoken in the media – and became known as "The Reverend" for his "preaching" skills.
-This helped the club's membership and public profile (a semi-final appearance in that year's Wizard Cup also helped).
-After making the semi-finals of the Wizard Cup, the Demons under Daniher then led the AFL ladder after 18 rounds in the 2004 season by winning 14 out of 18 games, before a 4-game losing streak saw them miss the top 4 altogether and finish 5th, where they were knocked out of the finals in the first week by Essendon in the first elimination final.
+In 2004, amid Melbourne's on- and off-field struggles, which included low membership and a reliance on the Competitive Balance Fund, Daniher became more outspoken in the media.
+His "preaching" style during this period earned him the nickname "The Reverend".
+This approach helped boost the club's membership and public profile, aided by a semi-final appearance in the pre-season Wizard Cup.
+Translating this form into the 2004 season, Melbourne won 14 of their first 18 games to lead the AFL ladder.
+However, a late four-game losing streak saw them drop to fifth, and they were eliminated in the first week of finals by Essendon.

-The 2005 season saw the Demons under Daniher enjoyed a similar run near the top of the ladder, but another late-season fade-out saw them temporarily lose their spot in the eight, before reclaiming their position with close wins over the Western Bulldogs and Geelong, and therefore making the finals, when they finished seventh with twelve wins and ten losses.
-However, The Demons under Daniher were comprehensively beaten and eliminated by Geelong in the elimination final, which saw a second consecutive first week finals exit for the club.
+The 2005 season saw the Demons enjoy a similar run near the top of the ladder before another late-season fade-out temporarily pushed them out of the eight.
+Close wins over the Western Bulldogs and Geelong secured seventh place, though they were comprehensively beaten by Geelong in the elimination final, marking a second consecutive first-week finals exit.

-The Demons under Daniher improved in the 2006 season, after losing the first 3 games of the season, the club then finished seventh on the ladder and therefore made the finals.
-Melbourne under Daniher eliminated St Kilda in the second elimination final in the first finals week.
-However, the Demons under Daniher were eliminated by Fremantle in the semi-finals.
+The club improved in the 2006 season.
+Despite losing the first three games of the year, Melbourne finished seventh and eliminated St Kilda in the first week of finals, before falling to Fremantle in the semi-finals.

-In the 2007 season, after the Demons under Daniher started the year with nine straight defeats.
-They won their next two matches, but a poor showing in a 49-point loss against cellar dwellers, Richmond in Round 12, 2007, and sitting at fifteenth, the second-last placed position on the ladder, put pressure on Daniher's coaching tenure.
-On 27 June 2007, Daniher announced that he would resign as Melbourne Football Club senior coach at the end of the 2007 season.
-However, two days later, on 29 June 2007, Daniher reversed this decision and officially announced that the Round 13, 2007 clash against Essendon would be his last game as Melbourne Demons senior coach.
-Melbourne Football Club lost the game by 2 points.
-Daniher was then replaced by assistant coach Mark Riley as caretaker senior coach for the rest of the 2007 season.
+In the 2007 season, Melbourne started the year with nine straight defeats.
+They won their next two matches, but a poor showing in a 49-point loss against bottom-ranked Richmond in round 12 left them sitting 15th on the ladder, intensifying the pressure on Daniher.
+On 27 June 2007, he announced he would resign at the end of the season.
+Two days later, he brought forward his departure, declaring the round 13 clash against Essendon would be his last.
+Melbourne lost the game by two points.
+Daniher was replaced by assistant coach Mark Riley as caretaker senior coach for the remainder of the 2007 AFL season.

 Post-coaching career

-West Coast Eagles general manager of football operations (2008–2013)
+West Coast general manager of football operations (2008–2013)

-After leaving coaching, he became the general manager of football operations for the West Coast Eagles in the 2008 season; in September 2013, he stood down from his role for health reasons but kept the condition private until August 2014.
+After concluding his coaching career, Daniher served as the general manager of football operations for the West Coast Eagles, beginning in the 2008 season.
+In September 2013, he stood down from the role for health reasons, keeping his condition private until August 2014.